streamnative/pulsar-hub/connectors/activemq-sink/v3.0.8.3/io-activemq-sink.md

 # Configuration

-The configuration of the ActiveMQ source connector has the following properties.
+The configuration of the ActiveMQ sink connector has the following properties.

-## ActiveMQ source connector configuration
+## ActiveMQ sink connector configuration

 | Name | Type|Required | Default | Description
 |------|----------|----------|---------|-------------|